 Some technicalities

-Finally, remember that a good bio without SEO may never get read!
+Finally, remember that a good bio without SEO may never get viewed!
+The more textual content you put on your photography website, the higher your website is likely to rank in search engine results.
 Use a strong, familiar keyword such as “About Me” together with your name and what you do, for example, Anna Smith | Lifestyle & Wedding Photographer | About Me

 Connect with more photographers on our Instagram page and share your images for a chance to get featured!